Frequently Asked Questions about Speeding Tickets

 Q. The police officer reduced the amount of the speed on the ticket.
 They said if I fight it they will put it back up, should I still fight it?

-Many times there are hidden reasons why the officer has reduced the speeding ticket in the first places, like they don’t like appearing in court, they are not fully qualified to operate the radar device, or they didn’t actually catch you at the speed they first suggested.
+Many times there are hidden reasons.
+Such as why the officer reduced the speeding ticket in the first places, like they don’t like appearing in court, they are not fully qualified to operate the radar device, or they didn’t actually catch you at the speed they first suggested.

-At least 50% of speeding tickets that have been reduced can be dismissed at court especially if you higher a professional to fight the ticket for you.
+At least 50% of speeding tickets that have been reduced can be dismissed at court especially if you hire a professional to fight the ticket for you.